Best Of20 min read

 • Smart Docs saves real time on proposals and contracts

-• Clean, intuitive onboarding
+• Clean, straightforward onboarding

 Cons: